pangz-lab/verusd-web/README.md

 ![Logo](https://raw.githubusercontent.com/pangz-lab/verusd-web/main/icon.webp)
 # Verusd-Web
-A bi-directional Veurus node interface that enables receiving chain events and accepting request from and to <b>Verus</b> chain.
+Bi-directional Verus node interface that enables receiving chain events and accepting request from and to <b>Verus</b> chain.
 This fully supports all <b>PBaaS</b> chains.

 ## Introduction
 VerusdWeb can be configured to receive real-time blockchain events as well as sending RPC request to the Verus Blockchain.
 This works as a proxy-server with a straigthforward integration and minimal setup to the chain so you can use it in no time.

-Just setup the node and run.
+Setup the node and run.
 By default, you can access all publicly-safe rpc methods.

 ## Use-cases
 #### Proxy Verus Node API for Bi-directional, Real-Time Communication: